Posted Thursday 30 June 2022

 The study, Still bearing the burden: how poor rural women in Bangladesh are paying most for climate risks, found that rural households spend, on average, 15 per cent of their income on adaptations to protect against flooding and storms, such as by raising floors.
 But for households headed by women, that percentage doubles.

-Dr Shaikh Eskander, an environmental and development economist at Kingston Business School, carried out the joint research with the International Institute for Environment and Development (IIED), the International Centre for Climate Change and Development (ICCCAD) and UN Development Programme (UNDP).
+Dr Shaikh Eskander, an environmental and development economist at the Faculty of Business and Social Sciences, carried out the joint research with the International Institute for Environment and Development (IIED), the International Centre for Climate Change and Development (ICCCAD) and UN Development Programme (UNDP).